ibm-messaging/mq-gitops-samples/queue-manager-deployment/README.md

-# Sample - IBM MQ Uniform Cluster with Native HA Queue Managers
+# IBM MQ Uniform Cluster with Native HA Queue Managers

 These Kustomize deployment samples are intended for use with an implementation of ArgoCD.
 The sample will deploy a two queue manager uniform-cluster with TLS and a dynamic MQSC update capability.
 The sample has a custom sed transformer that provides the capability to template any files that Kustomize generates, including the MQSC that gets inserted into Kubernetes config maps.